-As at 31 March 2023, there was US\$7.4 million in the LP cash account (which is controlled by the GP), and A\$29.3 million in the Fund's cash account.
+As at 31 March 2023, there was US\$6.2 million in the LP cash account (which is controlled by the GP), and \$10.3 million in the Fund's cash account.
 As above, the LP's cash account is required to be used to meet potential capital calls from Underlying LPs' and future working capital requirements of the LP.
 In a similar manner, the RE maintains cash buffers within the Fund to ensure the Fund is able to meet all its obligations to pay debts as and when they fall due.
-This includes its outstanding capital call commitments from the LP as well as any operating cash flow requirements, including expenses, fees and tax payable from the Fund.
+This includes its outstanding capital call commitments from the LP, as well as any operating cash flow requirements, including expenses, fees and tax payable from the Fund.
 The RE does not have control over the GP, so cannot control the timing of distributions from the LP to the Fund.
 Therefore, it is prudent for the RE to ensure sufficient cash buffers are maintained within the Fund to meet future market uncertainties.
 There are also US taxes to prudently provide for which remain uncertain until US taxes are finalised and lodged with the Internal Revenue Service each year, typically with a lag of 12-18 months from the end of the US tax year-end.
-The RE declared a further estimated distribution of 19 cents per unit subsequent to year-end, which is expected to be paid in June 2023.

-As it has consistently done since inception the Fund will look to pass through all surplus cash. after taking into account the above considerations, as distributions to Unitholders, which in FY23 resulted in distribution payments totalling 56.1 cents per Unit.
+As it has consistently done since inception the Fund will look to pass through all surplus cash, after taking into account the above considerations, as distributions to Unitholders, which in FY23 resulted in distribution payments totalling 34 cents per Unit.

-Market activity and impacts on the Fund
+Market activity and impact on the Fund

-For the most part, FY23 was characterised by escalating central bank rates, record high inflation and an overhanging expectation that the global economy may slip into recession.
-This was reflected in volatile public markets that responded swiftly to economic data, any indicated and actual policy settings from the US Federal Reserve and more recently, the failure of several regional US banks and the purchase (effectively a bailout) of global bank Credit Suisse by UBS.
-Through all this noise there were continued realisations at the underlying LP level and several large and outsized exits that helped to generate positive gains for the Fund over FY23.
+For the most part, FY23 was characterised by escalating central bank rates; record high inflation; and an overhanging expectation that the global economy may slip into recession.
+This was reflected in volatile public markets that responded swiftly to economic data, any indicated and actual policy settings from the US Federal Reserve, and more recently, the failure of several regional US banks and the purchase (effectively a bailout) of global bank Credit Suisse by UBS.

 Recent data indicates a continued across-the-board slowing in the private equity market, a trend that commenced in early 2022.
 High inflation, interest rates, and a degree of economic uncertainty have weighed on the sector, resulting in a strong decrease in both fund capital being raised and deal flow.
 The economic uncertainty felt through FY23 also resulted in a disparity between what private buyers were willing to pay and what private sellers considered acceptable, despite significant uninvested capital available to the private equity industry.
-Anecdotally, this difference appears to be narrowing since the end of FY23.
-In addition, there appears to be a broadly held view that US inflation is moving slowly in the right direction and that interest rates may not need to move much higher.
-This sentiment spurred a rally in equity markets into and following year-end, which should ease pressure on the large asset allocators (e.g. pension and endowment funds) and, as equity valuations rise, may spur further activity across the private equity and venture capital space.
+Although, anecdotally this difference appears to be narrowing since the end of FY23.
+In addition, there appears to be a broadly-held view that inflation is moving slowly in the right direction and that interest rates may not need to move much higher.
+This sentiment spurred a rally in equity markets into and following yearend, which should ease pressure on the large asset allocators (e.g. pension and endowment funds) and, as equity valuations rise, may spur further activity across the private equity (PE) and venture capital space.